HimanshuChauhan007/dns-dns-over-tls-proxy/README.md

 ### Testing the Proxy
 Once the container is running, you can test the DNS-to-DNS-over-TLS proxy by sending DNS queries to it.
-Here's an example using `dig` OR nslookup command:
+Here's an example using `dig` OR 'nslookup' command:

 dig @localhost example.com